-Throughout 3- year period • # of CILs participating in DD Council CoP Lead CIL - Disability Network Flint & DD Council Report CIL Champion Throughout 3- year period • CILs participating in IL Philosophy, & Cultural Competency Trainings Lead CIL - Disability Network Flint & Disability Network Academy CIL Champion Throughout 3- year period Throughout 3- year period Bureau of Services for Blind People IL Services: People who are blind increase their independence through BSBP's provision of Part B IL services. • The people served who are able to maintain the least restrictive environment will be considered a successful closure and will be measured and reported to the SILC by the Bureau.
-Increase in # of people with disabilities who complete their IL goals.
-Capture and report the #'s of people with disabilities who complete their IL goals designed to enhance the ability to live in the least restrictive environment possible.
-BSBP database BSBP database BSBP Throughout 3- year period SILC will be an effective coordinating, Michigan SILC will demonstrate • SILC maintains all written policies and SILC self- assessment SILC
+Throughout 3- individuals with disabilities directly.
+Bureau of • The people BSBP BSBP year period Services for Blind People IL Services: People who are blind increase their independence through BSBP's provision of Part B IL services.
+Ine people served who are able to maintain the least restrictive environment will be considered a successful closure and will be measured and reported to the SILC by the Bureau.
+Increase in # of people with disabilities who complete their IL goals. database Capture and report the #'s of people with disabilities who complete their IL goals designed to enhance the ability to live in the least restrictive environment possible.
+BSBP database BSBP